ilios/user-guide/schools/learning_material_attributes.md

 # Accessibility Requirements Link

 A field is provided for a link to be added to provide accessibility information (optional).
 This link gets appended to the "Accessibility Required" checkbox.
 It can be added to provide additional context related to accessibility requirements at your school.

+## Appearance at Learning Material Level

+If the reqirement has been, and a link has been provided, when uploading a learning material to a course or session, the screen will appear as follows.
+This example is at the course level and contains a sample URL entered - mouse-over will be provided for the link.